Zexal07/TSR-Table_Structure_Recognition/README.md

 ```
 The script will:

-Load the pre-trained ViT image processor and BERT tokenizer.
+Load the pre-trained ViT image processor and GPT2 tokenizer.

 Initialize the **VisionEncoderDecoderModel**.